apache/flagon/site/_docs/index.md

 priority: 0
 ---

 The Apache SensSoft docs are organized by product.
-Each product's documentation includes information like quick start guides, tutorials, full API descriptions, and contributing guides.
+Each product's documentation includes information like quick start guides, tutorials, full API descriptions, and contribution guides.